timbru31/SilkSpawnersShopAddon/README.md

 * Metrics for usage statistics

 ## License

-This plugin is released under the
+This plugin is released under closed source.
-*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.
-Please see [LICENSE.md](LICENSE.md) for more information.
+You do not have the permission to redistribute, share, sell or make this plugin in any other way available for others.
+Please not that decompilation is a violation of this license.
+One purchase is valid for one server, if you plan to use it on multiple servers you will need to purchase the resource again.

 ## Standard config
 ````yaml